 The LTSP requires annual visual inspections of the disposal cell's vegetated cover to ensure that it satisfies erosional stability criteria and is self-sustaining.
 Vegetation on the disposal cell cover includes trees (primarily ponderosa pine), shrubs, and a mixture of native and introduced grasses and forbs.
-No areas of concern, such as patterns of dead vegetation or erosional features, were identified during the 2020 annual inspection.
+No areas of concern, such as patterns of dead vegetation or erosional features, were identified during the 2021 annual inspection.

-Seven species of State-listed noxious weeds historically have been found, six of which are "List B" species and, by law, must be controlled.
+Seven species of state-listed noxious weeds historically have been found, six of which are "List B" species and, by law, must be controlled.
 No "List A" species, which must be eradicated, have been found at the site.
 LM has released various biological control insects in the past and periodically treats weed infestations with herbicide.
-There were no herbicide applications in 2020.
+Herbicide applications were not warranted in 2021.